cnabio/cnab-spec/105-labels.md

 The prefix is optional.
 If specified, the prefix MUST be a DNS subdomain: a series of DNS labels separated by dots (.), not longer than 253 characters in total, followed by a slash (/).

-If the prefix is omitted, the label key is presumed to be private to the user.
+If the prefix is omitted, the label key is presumed to be private to the installation.
 CNAB tools which add labels to end-user objects MUST specify a prefix.

 Valid label keys and values: